tomelabs/Horizon-borrower-validator/README.md

 # Horizon Borrower Validator
 A tool to augment the Horizon Library Management System (by [SirsiDynix](http://www.sirsidynix.com/)) Borrower editing process.

 The intent is to aid staff users in data entry/validation to reduce errors and formatting issues.

-This is achieve by introducing a GUI overlay when the "Edit: Borrowers" screen is active in the Horizon staff client.
+This is achieved by introducing a GUI overlay when the "Edit: Borrowers" screen is active in the Horizon staff client.
 This GUI guides the staff member through the process of ensuring the data in each field is clean and entered in the correct syntax and punctuation.

 # Disclaimer
 This project is not affiliated with or endorsed in any way by Sirsi Corporation.